 And also, Luhut said, those who have finished quarantine are advised to continue to carry out PCR tests independently on the fifth day.
 Also, they report their health condition to the nearest health facility.

-What Effect for Bali Tourism?
+What Effect on Bali Tourism?

-Tourism and international business will get the effect of this policy.
+Tourism and international business will get the effect by this policy.
 Like Bali, of course, this will open up opportunities to bring in foreign tourists to vacation on this paradise island.
 We know that Bali is experiencing an economic downturn due to the impact of the COVID-19 pandemic.
 It has been going on for more than two years.
 The tourism business is suspended on this island.

 Many tourism businesses have closed due to the COVID-19 pandemic.
 It includes hotels, restaurants, bars, nightclubs, art shops, etc. Of course, this will increase the unemployment rate.